snailcoinpow/snailcoin/doc/build-scashx.md

-# SCASHX BUILD NOTES
+# SNAILCOIN BUILD NOTES

-## ScashX: Bitcoin Fork for Accessible Home Mining
+## Snailcoin: Bitcoin Fork for Accessible Home Mining

-**ScashX (Satoshi Cash-X)** is a cryptocurrency project forked from Bitcoin Core v28.1.
+**Snailcoin (Satoshi Cash-X)** is a cryptocurrency project forked from Bitcoin Core v28.1.
 Its primary innovation is the introduction of a new chain option designed to make cryptocurrency mining viable and efficient on standard home computer hardware.

 ## Technical Foundation

-ScashX is built upon the robust and secure foundation of Bitcoin Core v28.1, inheriting its core features and fundamental consensus rules.
-The key distinction lies in ScashX's modified protocol, which facilitates a more accessible mining experience, enabling individuals to participate effectively without requiring specialized, high-power mining equipment.
+Snailcoin is built upon the robust and secure foundation of Bitcoin Core v28.1, inheriting its core features and fundamental consensus rules.
+The key distinction lies in Snailcoin's modified protocol, which facilitates a more accessible mining experience, enabling individuals to participate effectively without requiring specialized, high-power mining equipment.

-For detailed information on the specific technical modifications the new chain option, and protocol details, please refer to the [ScashX Protocol Specification](https://github.com/scashx/scashx/blob/scashx_master/doc/scashx-protocol-spec.md).
+For detailed information on the specific technical modifications the new chain option, and protocol details, please refer to the [Snailcoin Protocol Specification](https://github.com/scashx/scashx/blob/scashx_master/doc/scashx-protocol-spec.md).

 ## Availability and Buiilding

 ### Binary Releases (Recommended for most users)

-Pre-compiled binaries are the quickest way to set up and run ScashX.
+Pre-compiled binaries are the quickest way to set up and run Snailcoin.
 Single click install available for Windows.

 **Download:** https://github.com/scashx/scashx/releases